buckbaskin/buckbaskin.github.io/content/miniseries-cpu-modeling-01.md

 With a model of latencies and register storage, the "CPU" can run a fixed list of instructions by continually iterating through the list until all instructions are consumed and all registers become available.
-The unsurprising but happy result of this baby CPU model is that we can see (with a very simple program) an increase in cycle count for a set of instructions with a data dependency vs one without a data dependency.
+The unsurprising but happy result of this baby CPU model is that we can see (with a simple program) an increase in cycle count for a set of instructions with a data dependency vs one without a data dependency.